pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 `GRYPE_DB_MAX_ALLOWED_BUILT_AGE` and is addressed using a package overlay with the following steps:

     1. Create a secret that contains the ytt overlay to add the Grype environment variable to the ScanTemplates.

         ```yaml
         apiVersion: v1
         kind: Secret
         metadata:
           name: grype-airgap-override-stale-db-overlay
           namespace: tap-install #! namespace where tap is installed
         stringData:
           patch.yaml: |
             #@ load("@ytt:overlay", "overlay")

             #@overlay/match by=overlay.subset({"kind":"ScanTemplate"}),expects="1+"
             ---
             spec:
               template:
                 initContainers:
                   #@overlay/match by=overlay.subset({"name": "scan-plugin"}), expects="1+"
                   - name: scan-plugin
                     #@overlay/match missing_ok=True
                     env:
                       #@overlay/append
                       - name: GRYPE_DB_MAX_ALLOWED_BUILT_AGE #! see note on best practices
                         value: "120h"
         ```

         > **Note** The default maximum allowed built age of Grype's vulnerability
         > database is 5 days.
 This means that scanning with a 6 day old database
         > causes the scan to fail.
 You can use the
         > `GRYPE_DB_MAX_ALLOWED_BUILT_AGE` parameter to override the default in
         > accordance with your security posture.

-   2. Configure tap-values.yaml to use `package_overlays`.
-Add the following to your tap-values.yaml:
+    1. Configure tap-values.yaml to use `package_overlays`.
+Add the following to your `tap-values.yaml` file:

         ```yaml
         package_overlays:
           - name: "grype"
             secrets:
                 - name: "grype-airgap-override-stale-db-overlay"
         ```

-   3. Update Tanzu Application Platform:
+    1. Update Tanzu Application Platform:

         ```console
         tanzu package installed update tap -f tap-values.yaml -n tap-install
         ```

 ### Vulnerability database is invalid